Knowledge Hub

 How limiting liability can benefit your business

-• You reduce your exposure to commercial contract litigation
+• Reducing your exposure to commercial contract litigation

-• You don’t experience the same degree of reputational damage if things go wrong as there is less likelihood of publicity and a court dispute over the extent of your liability
+• Limiting the potential for reputational damage if things go wrong, as there is less likelihood of a court dispute and accompanying publicity.

 Types of limited liability clauses